Samsung's Galaxy Unpacked 2022 is coming 10 August

 Last year's event was announced on 20th July, too, so official invitations going out now makes a lot of sense.
 While the event will be streamed, you can rest assured that we at What Hi-Fi? will deliver you all the latest and greatest announcements from the event, as it happens.

-Both devices are expected to be important but minor upgrades over their predecessors.
+Both devices are expected to be minor, but still important, upgrades over their predecessors.
 The Flip 4 should have a bigger battery and less noticeable screen crease, while the Z Fold 4 will have camera upgrades and a different aspect ratio for the screen.

 MORE: